aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 ## Ansible-test

-- The AVD project leverages [ansible-test](https://www.ansible.com/blog/introduction-to-ansible-test/) to test the asrista.avd Ansible Collection for sanity, unit and integration tests.
+The AVD project leverages [ansible-test](https://www.ansible.com/blog/introduction-to-ansible-test/) to run sanity, unit and integration tests for the `arista.avd` Ansible Collection.

-- Testing is performed automatically as part of the CI pipeline.
-- If troubleshooting is required, a Makefile at the root of the avd repository supports the following targets to execute ansible-test:
+Testing is performed automatically as part of the CI pipeline.
+If troubleshooting is required, a Makefile at the root of the `avd` repository supports the following targets to execute `ansible-test`:

 - `sanity`: Run ansible-test sanity validation.
 - `unit-tests`: Run unit test cases using ansible-test.
-Specify `ANSIBLE_TEST_MODE=<docker|venv>` (default: `docker`).
+Optionally specify `ANSIBLE_TEST_MODE=<docker|venv>` (default: `docker`).
-  - `integration-tests`: Run integration test cases using ansible-test.
-Specify `ANSIBLE_TEST_MODE=<docker|venv>` (default: `docker`).
+- `integration-tests`: Run integration test cases using `ansible-test`.
+Optionally specify `ANSIBLE_TEST_MODE=<docker|venv>` (default: `docker`).

 Examples: